RobertTalbert/linalg-diffeq/assignments/miniproject-1.md

 ## Overview

-In this miniproject you will learn about *Markov chains* and use them to make predictions about long term trends in population growth and car ownership.
+In this miniproject you will learn about *Markov chains* and use them to make predictions about long term trends in population growth and US voter activity.

 **Prerequisites**: You'll need to know how to multiply a matrix times a vector, both by hand and using SymPy.